top of page

 What's New with the Film?

-Resurrecting Love will be a feature length documentary film, available for festivals, theatrical and streaming distribution and educational applications by the summer of 2023.
-We are right now engaging in fundraising efforts to reach that goal.
+Resurrecting Love is a feature length documentary film, which will be available for festivals, theatrical and streaming distribution and educational applications by the spring of 2024.
+We are right now engaging in a campaign to raise the $49,000 needed to get us there.

 and

-Creator of the book that launched this film, China Galland, continues to connect with HBCUs around the country in an effort to keep the story and struggle alive.
+Creator of the book that launched this film and one of our filmmakers, China Galland, continues to connect with HBCUs around the country in an effort to keep the story and struggle alive.
+We are finally getting close to realizing our dream.
+Please help.

 Please stay with us as part of our community.
 Click below and we'll stay in contact.
 Talk to us and we will answer.